dodompa625/furima-35353/README.md

 |user                   |references|null: false, foreign_key: true|

 ### Association
-- belong_to: users
+- belongs_to: user
-- has_one: purchases
+- has_one: purchase

 ## purchases テーブル